Paris during the Second Empire: The Paris Opera

 At the top of the hierarchy of Paris theaters was the Théâtre Impérial de l'Opéra (Imperial Opera Theater).
 The first stone of the new Paris opera house, designed by Charles Garnier, was laid in July 1862, but flooding of the basement caused the construction to proceed very slowly.
 Garnier himself had his office on the site to oversee every detail.
 As the building rose, it was covered with a large shed so that the sculptors and artists could create the elaborate exterior decoration.
 The shed was taken off on 15 August 1867, in time for the Paris Universal Exposition.
 Visitors and Parisians could see the building's glorious new exterior, but the inside was not finished until 1875, after the fall of the Empire in 1870.
 Opéra performances were held in the Salle Le Peletier, the theater of the Académie Royale de Musique, on the Rue Le Peletier.
 It was at that opera house that, on 14 January 1858, a group of Italian extreme nationalists attempted to kill Napoleon III at the entrance, by setting off several bombs that killed eight people, injured 150, and splattered the empress with blood, although the emperor was unharmed.

 The opera house on the Rue Le Peletier could seat 1800 spectators.
 There were three performances a week, scheduled so as not to compete with the other major opera house in the city, the Théâtre-Italien.
 The best seats were in the forty boxes on the first balcony, which could each hold four or six persons.
 One of the boxes could be rented for the entire season for 7500 francs.
 One of the major functions of the opera house was to be a meeting place for Paris society, and for this reason the performances were generally very long, with as many as five intermissions.
 Ballets were generally added in the middle of operas to create additional opportunities for intermissions.
 Operas by the major composers of the time, notably Giacomo Meyerbeer and Richard Wagner, had their first French performances in this theater.

-The first French performance of Wagner's opera Tannhäuser, in March 1861, (with ballets choreographed by Marius Petipa) caused a scandal; most of the French critics and audience disliked both the music and personality of Wagner, who was present in the theater.
+The first French performance of Wagner's opera Tannhäuser, in March 1861, (with ballets choreographed by Lucien Petipa) caused a scandal; most of the French critics and audience disliked both the music and personality of Wagner, who was present in the theater.
 Each performance was greeted with whistles and jeers from the first notes of overture; after three performances, the opera was pulled from the repertoire.
 Wagner got his revenge.
 In February 1871, he wrote a poem, "To the German Army before Paris", celebrating the German siege of the city, which he sent to German Chancellor Otto von Bismarck.
 Bismarck wrote back to Wagner, "you too have overcome the resistance of the Parisians after a long struggle."